-11. The government supported the Universal Periodic Review mechanism and the United Nations Human Rights system.
-A decision on which recommendations to accept will be taken against the backdrop of national challenges.
+11. The Government supported the universal periodic review mechanism and the United Nations human rights system.
+A decision on which recommendations to accept would be taken against the backdrop of national challenges.

-12. The Universal Periodic Review is effective because of the Human Rights Council's success in insulating this mechanism from polarization.
-While the special procedures mechanism of the Council was often effective, at times this mechanism did more harm than good and the delegation referred to a tweet by the Special Rapporteur on extrajudicial, summary or arbitrary executions, Dr. Adnes Callamard, which suggested that the Special Rapporteur was impartial and unfair.
-Invitations to special rapporteurs will be extended at an appropriate time and provided they prove their independence and willingness to engage in a constructive manner.
+12. The universal periodic review was effective because the Human Rights Council had been successful in insulating it from polarization.
+While the special procedures of the Council were often effective, they sometimes did more harm than good.
+The delegation referred to a tweet by the Special Rapporteur on extrajudicial, summary or arbitrary executions, Agnes Callamard, which suggested she was impartial and unfair.
+Invitations to special rapporteurs would be extended at an appropriate time, provided they proved their independence and willingness to engage in a constructive manner.

-13. The Philippines was overcoming a communist rebellion, unrest, rebellion from the south, inequality and social injustices, the control of the economy by the political elite and the criminal and drug syndicates who acted with impunity.
+13. The Philippines was addressing a communist rebellion, unrest, a rebellion in the south, inequality and social injustice, control of the economy by the political elite and criminal and drug syndicates that acted with impunity.
 Terrorism was a national, regional and international threat.
-The government was addressing all of these issues.